Requirements on track side Control Command and Signalling system

 The European Union Agency for Railways (ERA) has made a guideline and template for Notified Body to use when indicating restrictions, conditions and added functions in their certificates: Restrictions and conditions and added functions

 A TSI-compliant subsystem shall fulfill the TSI requirements and notified national requirements.
 The national requirements shall be assessed by a Designated body (DeBo), the applicant also has to engage the Debo in the authorisation process.
-The Debo shall write a certificate saying that the subsystem fulfills the requirements.
+The Debo shall write a certificate saying that the subsystem fulfils the requirements.

 At the moment the Swedish Transport Agency does not see the need to notify any national requirements.